aspitz1/rock-paper-scissors/README.md

 and a computer player section on the right.
 The main part of the page will display two options for game play.
 After choosing your gameplay option the HTML will change to display the options for fighters as images.
-Click on your choice and the HTML will immediately change to display the fighter choices of the human and computer player, along with text to say who won.
+Click on your choice and the HTML will immediately change to display the fighter choice of the human and computer player, along with text to say who won.
 The game board will automatically be redisplayed with the choice of fighters for another round.
 There is a counter under each player token that keeps track of wins.
 If you would like